Interviews with children.

 S Y L L A B U S | S E E A L S O M Y D E A 4 2 1 0

 B A C K G R O U N D A N D D E F I N I T I O N S

-(Listen to "The Power of Design" and "Are the Best Designers Rebels?" on the TED RADIO HOUR)
+First, you can listen to "The Power of Design" and "Are the Best Designers Rebels?" on the TED RADIO HOUR.

 O B J E C T I V E S A N D L E A R N I N G O U T C O M E S